floydhub/floyd-docs/docs/faqs/job.md

 ### What do I do when I get "What do you do when you get “You are over the allowed limits for this operation.
 Consider upgrading your account”?

-Floydhub currently allows only 1 active runs per user for trial plan and 3 active runs for individual plan.
+Floydhub currently allows only 1 active job per user for trial plan and 3 active jobs for individual plan.
 If you require more concurrency, contact us from the [pricing](https://www.floydhub.com/pricing) page.